No products in the cart.

 Pad Thai dish

 - 4 Tbsp Cooking oil/ Pork Lard

-- 250 g Pad Thai noodles (Rice stick noodles) Soaked in water until soften.
+- 200 g Pad Thai noodles (Rice stick noodles) Soaked in water until soften.
+Weight after soaked.
+Usually half the weight of dry noodles will equal to full weight of fresh noodles.
 This is depends on the brand you use.Usually it will take around 15 minutes.

 - Water This will be used to splash on to the noodle to cook them up.
 The amount is again, depends on the noodle you are using.
 Some noodles is already soft and may not need any extra liquid at all.
 I usually use about ¼ C.